A Q&A with third-generation Napa farmer, and proprietor of Gamble Family Vineyards, Tom Gamble

 In fact, my mother, Mary Ann McGuire was active in establishing the Napa Valley Agricultural Preserve in the late 1960s – an ordinance that protects vineyards and wineries from commercial development and ensures that the land is used strictly for agricultural and open space purposes.
 I credit my mother’s efforts as one of the main reasons I am able to make a living as a farmer and grape grower today, because had that initiative not passed, our land and all of Napa would have been paved over.

 My hope is to continue the legacy of being a steward of the land and I was honored to participate in the original drafting of Napa Green in 2004.
 As a member of this voluntary program, we join a group of winegrowers that uphold the most stringent requirements in the most environmentally conscious state of California.
+And I’m proud to announce the launch of Million Trees Napa as a new initiative focused on improving the health and resilience of Napa County’s diverse forests through planting and stewardship.

 Q: That’s an incredible legacy, Tom – and we often, at NPCA, think about legacy and how that applies to our national parks – especially where we work to ensure these places are protected for future generations to enjoy as you and your father did.
 To close, was it this idea of a legacy in land stewardship that inspired you to partner with National Parks Conservation Association?